iOperator/CRSF-HLA/README.md

 * Link statistics (0x14)
 * RC channels packed (0x16)
+* Battery Packet (0x08)

+It currently Contains the following features:

 * CRC check
 * Destination device address
 * Selectable Channel value units
+* payload length check for different packets

 The decoder features a state machine that parses all frames so it can easily be extended to decode future frames.
 Some groundwork for additional frames already exists.